 So you import an album into your beets library.
 It goes like this:

 '''

 $ beet imp witchinghour

 Tagging:

 Ladytron - Witching Hour

 (Similarity: 98.4%)

 Last One Standing -> The Last One Standing

+Beauty -> Beauty2

+White Light Generation -> Whitelightgenerator

+All the Way -> All the Way...

 '''